andrew/ultimate-awesome/README.md

 - [awesome-api-clients](https://github.com/stepci/awesome-api-clients) - List of awesome API clients.
 Postman and Insomnia alternatives.
 - [WinUI-3-Apps-List](https://github.com/DesignLipsx/WinUI-3-Apps-List) - A curated collection of over 420+ apps that embrace the WinUI 3 Design.
 - [awesome-trilium](https://github.com/Nriver/awesome-trilium) - A collection of interesting Trilium Notes extensions.
 Including themes, widgets, scripts, API extensions, etc. Trilium插件合集.
+- [awesome-ai-data-guided-projects](https://github.com/youssefhosni/awesome-ai-data-guided-projects) - A curated list of data science & AI guided projects to start building your portfolio.
 - [awesome-semiconductor-startups](https://github.com/aolofsson/awesome-semiconductor-startups) - List of awesome semiconductor startups.
 - [bluetoolkit](https://github.com/sgxgsx/bluetoolkit) -  BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
 Could be used in the vulnerability research, penetration testing and bluetooth hacking.
 We also collected and classified Bluetooth vulnerabilities in an "Awesome Bluetooth Security" way.
 - [Awesome-Muslims](https://github.com/choubari/Awesome-Muslims) - A currated list of Awesome Muslim Resources to encourage and help developers produce more islamic apps.